ggmeiner22/RE4ML/README.md

 This prototype:
 - Trains/evaluates rule-based vs LLM-based ambiguity detection on a labeled requirements CSV.
-- Provides a CLI `analyze_file.py` to scan a .txt or .pdf document and flag ambiguous requirements.
+- Provides a CLI `analyze_file.py` to scan a .txt document and flag ambiguous requirements.
-- Provides an experiment `run_experiment.py` to show numerical data based on the requirements.
+- Provides a CLI `run_experiment.py` to scan a .csv file with a ground-truth label and outputs metrics.

 ## Setup